-The Australian Government's aid program
+The Australian aid program

-Australia's Development Assistance to Africa
+Australia's development assistance to Africa

 Australia Awards, a cornerstone of the Australian Government’s development assistance program for Africa, provide access to postgraduate education, training and professional development opportunities for suitably qualified Africans from eligible countries.

-Small Grants - Direct Aid Program
+Small grants - Direct Aid Program

 Important note: DAP program and application requirements can change from year-to-year.
 Please do not rely on information that does not appear on this website or that you did not receive directly from the High Commission.